 - may travel locally and overseas to attend workshops and conferences

-- may come into contact with dangerous chemicals, diseases and body fluids, but this work is carried out in carefully controlled and well-regulated facilities.
+- may be exposed to dangerous chemicals, diseases and body fluids, but only in carefully controlled and well-regulated facilities.

 What's the job really like?

 Mike Packer's research at the Cawthron Institute in Nelson may change the way our cars are powered – he uses biochemistry and molecular biology to investigate renewable energy sources.

 "I'm interested in hydrogen production from micro-algae.
 Algae have great potential for producing renewable energy because they grow so much faster than crops on land.
 The hydrogen they produce can be burnt in a fuel cell or internal combustion engine to drive cars."